roflware/Smol-n-Sensitive-GPS-Tracker/README.md

 The HiLetgo Smallest SIM800L GPRS GSM Breakout Module was selected due to its price point and size.
 However, I made this modular so that it should be easy enough to swap for NB-IoT should that pricepoint lower.

+## Future Plans

+I plan on redesigning the PCB to accomodate replacing the SIM800L with a SIM7600G, which supports A-GPS AT Commands, as well as standalone GPS with a small, ceramic active antenna.
+This will eliminate the need for the need for the BN-180, thus dramatically reducing the power consumption.
+I will most likely need to figure out how to support its alleged 5v requirement by using a small buck/boost converter from 3.7v for the battery to 5v for the SIM7600G.

 **Schematic**
 ![](images/schematic_diagram.PNG)